-Before entering industry, Noel served as a Colonel in the USAF and commanded the Air Force’s elite Test Pilot School at Edwards Air Force Base, California.
-In this role - a cross between a fighter squadron, graduate school and a flight research lab - he crafted the Air Force's initial framework for testing military systems in contested cyberspace, and developed the first formal curriculum to train military drone test pilots.
-During his career he also served as a liaison in NATO, led a team to win a $1M prize for installation-wide energy savings, led teams responding to cybersecurity attacks and developed operational concepts for counter-space and stealth operations.
-He managed funding and execution of construction projects for economic recovery efforts, leading his teams to recognition by Air Force leadership.
-He has logged over 1900 hours in over 30 different types of aircraft, including over 100 hours of combat.
+Before entering private industry, Mr. Zamot served as a colonel in the U.S. Air Force.
+He finished his active duty career as commander of the USAF’s elite Test Pilot School at Edwards Air Force Base in California.
+In that role he crafted the service’s initial framework for testing military systems in contested cyberspace and developed the first formal curriculum for test pilots to evaluate military drones and related systems.
+During his career he served as a Senior National Representative in NATO, led a team to win a $1M prize for installation-wide energy savings, led teams responding to cybersecurity attacks and developed operational plans for counter-space and stealth operations.
+He managed funding and execution of construction projects for disaster recovery efforts, leading his teams to Air Force-wide recognition.
+He has logged over 1900 flight hours in over 30 different types of aircraft, including over 100 hours of combat.

 Mr. Zamot earned engineering degrees from MIT (S.B.) and the University of Michigan (M.S.), and an MBA from MIT’s Sloan School of Management.
 He has also earned a Professional Management degree from ESAN in Lima, Peru, and a Master of Arts in National Security Strategy from the National Defense University in Washington, D.C.
 He previously served on the Board of Directors of the International Test and Evaluation Association (ITEA).
 He is a sailplane pilot, an avid triathlete, and speaks frequently on the energy sector and investment in Puerto Rico.